The Smiths: 1987: Strangeways, Here We Come and breakup

 By the time Strangeways, Here We Come was released in September, the Smiths had split.
-The breakdown has been primarily attributed to Morrissey's irritation with Marr's work with other artists and Marr's frustration with Morrissey's musical inflexibility.
+The breakup has been primarily attributed to Morrissey's irritation with Marr's work with other artists and Marr's frustration with Morrissey's musical inflexibility.
 Marr particularly hated Morrissey's obsession with covering 1960s pop artists such as Twinkle and Cilla Black, saying in 1992: "That was the last straw, really.
 I didn't form a group to perform Cilla Black songs."
 In a 1989 interview, Morrissey cited the lack of a managerial figure and business problems as reasons for the split.

 Strangeways, Here We Come reached number two in the UK in October 1987, and was the Smiths' most successful album in the US, reaching number 55 on the Billboard 200.
 Morrissey and Marr name it as their favourite Smiths album.
 Two further singles from Strangeways were released with live, session and demo tracks as B-sides.
-The following year, the live recording Rank, recorded in 1986 with Craig Gannon on rhythm guitar, peaked at number 2 in the UK and entered in the European 100 Albums chart at number 9.
+The following year, the live album Rank, recorded in 1986 when Craig Gannon was still in the band, reached number 2 in the UK and entered in the European 100 Albums chart at number 9.